Mobile Home Living

 I’ve mentioned this before, but I’m not a big fan of exterior living spaces (porches and decks) as part of the chassis.
 If you compare the cost of building a porch or deck onto a manufactured home and the cost per square foot of a home with a porch included you’ll pay quite a bit more for the deck attached to the chassis.
 However, the convenience and great design combination could make the additional cost per foot worth it.

-Palm harbor manufactured home design-floor plan
+palm harbor manufactured home design-floor plan

 What are your thoughts?
 We want to know what things you look for when shopping (or even just daydreaming) for a manufactured home.
 What features are the most important to you?
 Comment below!